 You’ve watched the market closely, and you’ve finally decided to take advantage of the low interest rates and purchase your own home.
 If you have, then you’ll need to know one universal truth for home buyers: All loans aren’t created equal.

 Some types of loans are actually better for first-time home buyers than others.
-Here’s a quick look at some of the different loans available — and why some of them may be better for first-time buyers.
+Here’s a quick look at some of the different loans available — and why some of them may be better.
+Continue reading below to learn more about which of these loan options is strongly recommended for first-time buyers.

-Offered through the Federal Housing Administration (FHA), these loans have easier qualifications, enabling you to get a loan even if your credit score is under 700.
+Offered through the Federal Housing Administration (FHA), first time home buyer loans have easier qualifications, enabling you to get a loan even if you don’t have the highest credit score.
 In addition, the down payment is only about 3.5 percent of the home’s purchase price, as opposed to the average of around 10 percent.
 Plus, these loans offer reduced administrative fees and closing costs.

-The disadvantages with this type of loan, however, are that your choices may be limited to houses within a certain price point.
+The disadvantages with first time buyer home loans, however, are that your choices may be limited to houses within a certain price point.
 Likewise, you may be required to take a 30-year fixed-rate mortgage, whether you want to or not.
 If you want to see if you qualify for an FHA loan, you can check out Bills.com’s mortgage calculator.

 Whichever type of mortgage you choose, it’s a good idea to talk to a qualified lending specialist about your available options.
-Again, you can check out Bills.com’s mortgage calculator to see exactly how much you can qualify for.
+Again, you can check out Bills.com’s mortgage calculator to see exactly how much you can qualify for first time home buyer loans.
 By choosing the right mortgage, you’ll have a better opportunity to get the home of your dreams, at monthly payments that you can afford.